CUFCTL/mlbd/MENTORS.md

 By now all of the notebooks have been introduced, and students have been looking for datasets that interest them.
 Most students by now will have a shortlist of options and all you need to do is help them decide which one to pick.
 You want each student to have a project that will be challening but attainable enough for them to produce results in a semester, so those criteria may be enough to narrow down a list of 3-5 datasets down to one.
 All students should definitely decide on a project by week 8, but ideally students should have been thinking about their project since week 4, so most of them will probably decide on a project before week 8.
 Try to encourage students to figure out their project as early as possible so that they have more time to work on it.

+At some point you should also go over the LaTeX template for the semester report.
+Show students how to create a blank project in Overleaf, upload the report template (located on the Course Schedule page), and export the project to a PDF.
+The template is pretty self-explanatory but you can go through the sections with them to make sure they understand what's expected in their report.
+Point them to Overleaf's excellent LaTeX documentation in case they're using LaTeX for the first time.
+Using LaTeX is an important part of the CI because it is the language of most research papers, technical documents, and your favorite math teacher's worksheets.
+You can also point them to the Box folder if they want to see reports from previous semesters.

 ### Week 9-14: Semester Project

 Once you've gone through all five notebooks, the meetings will shift from talking about the notebooks to talking about students' projects.
 Each week, have each student update you on their project, and ask questions or get help as needed.
 Go around the table this way so that everyone hears about everyone else's project.
 Encourage students to ask each other questions and help each other out!
 Use the remaining time to work with students individually.